datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes
 - #7016 Add `add_database_name_to_urn` flag to Oracle source which ensure that Dataset urns have the DB name as a prefix to prevent collision (.e.g. {database}.{schema}.{table}).
 ONLY breaking if you set this flag to true, otherwise behavior remains the same.
 - The Airflow plugin no longer includes the DataHub Kafka emitter by default.
 Use `pip install acryl-datahub-airflow-plugin[datahub-kafka]` for Kafka support.
+- The Airflow lineage backend no longer includes the DataHub Kafka emitter by default.
+Use `pip install acryl-datahub[airflow,datahub-kafka]` for Kafka support.

 ### Potential Downtime